freddydevio/twitter-event-wall/README.md

 ```

 ## ToDos
-- Add up & down scrolling if more content as displayed is available
 - Error messages
 - Add Auto update (maybe Twitter API Streams would be better!)
-- Add Demo
 - Add more features :)
 - New Favicon :)